 The study found two patterns among successful users.
 "Centaurs" divided tasks between themselves and AI, choosing deliberately which parts to hand off.
 "Cyborgs" integrated AI continuously into their entire workflow.
 Both patterns worked.

-What didn't work: handing everything to AI and trusting the output.
-And refusing to use it at all.
+Handing everything to AI and trusting the output didn't work.
+Neither did refusing to use it at all.

 Where the Line Actually Is